linroger/Finance-Notes-and-Marginalia/Financial Engineering/Basis Trade Explainer.md

 Source: Bloomberg

 More generally, there has long been concern over just who will buy [US Treasuries](https://archive.is/o/DIpfw/https://www.bloomberg.com/news/articles/2022-10-03/jpmorgan-is-worried-about-who-s-going-to-buy-all-the-bonds) to help finance the America’s soaring deficit.
 The three main buyers of US Treasuries — commercial banks, foreign governments, and the central bank itself — have all had their own special reasons for backing away from the market.
-The worry is that they’re backing away all at the same time.
-Balance sheet constraints mean banks can’t handle holding all these bonds at the same time if Treasuries are really being sold at scale.
+The worry is that they’re backing away all $\$a_t$$ the same time.
+Balance sheet constraints mean banks can’t handle holding all these bonds $$a_t$$ the same time if Treasuries are really being sold $$a_t$$ scale.

 By tightening post-2008 banking regulation, policymakers helped to shift risk out of the banking system and make it safer.
-But they did so at the cost of liquidity in markets, which ultimately necessitated emergency moves from the Fed.
+But they did so $\$a_t$$ the cost of liquidity in markets, which ultimately necessitated emergency moves from the Fed.
 Policymakers helped create the problem, but they also came up with a solution.

 Here’s Josh, writing in 2020 again: